webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/headless-nextjs-tutorial.md

 ## Previewing the page

-Let's run `yarn dev` in our Next.js project directory so we can see our page in action:
+Let's run `yarn dev` in our Next.js project directory, so we can see our page in action:

 ![Next.js Blog](/img/guides/headless-nextjs-tutorial/nextjs-blog.png)